rust-lang/rust/text/0000-deprecation.md

 # Alternatives

+* An earlier version of this proposal suggested using a crate attribute instead of a cargo package attribute and a compiler option, to also allow cargo-less use cases without manual interaction.
+However it was determined that those cases usually target the current Rust version anyway, and the current proposal allows us to default to the current version for rustc, while the earlier proposal would have defaulted to 1.0.0 by necessity of not breaking existing code

 * It was suggested that opt-in and opt-out (e.g. by `#[legacy(..)]`) could be sufficient to work around any breaking code on API or language changes.
 The big problem here is that this relies on the